elabftw/elabdoc/doc/contributing.rst

 * remove BOM
 * if you want to work on the documentation, clone the `elabdoc repo <https://github.com/elabftw/elabdoc>`_
 * if you want to make backups of your dev install, you'll need to edit `/etc/elabctl.conf` to point to the correct folders/config files.
 See `example <https://github.com/elabftw/elabctl/blob/master/elabctl.conf>`_
+* in php camelCase; in html, dash separation for css stuff, camelCase for JS

 Glossary
 ````````